DylanRussellDev/dylanium-automation/README.md

 - Masterthought and Extent Report test execution reports
 - Validate downloaded files and their text
-- Screen recorder that embeds the video within the Masterthought report
+- Screen recorder that embeds the video within the execution report
 - Perform database validations
 - Read data from Excel files
-- Capture and print network DevTools errors
+- Log network DevTools errors
 - Parallel execution

 # How to run